Streikin/Lottery-Simulator/README.md

 **How the code works:**

-The code will generate two random combinations of balls every single time that have to be equal to continue.
+The code will generate two random combinations of balls each time which need to be equal to continue.
 When the combinations are equal, the tries get printed if (print_intermediate_results) is true or if it's just a single lottery.